 (Canada Goose migrate through during spring, some staying to nest.
 Bald Eagles nest in winter and there are wild mules living along the shoreline that have inhabited the region for over a century.)

-With its varied underwater geography and rocky points, Lake McClure is solid for bass fishing year-round.
+Lake McClure fishing features varied underwater geography and rocky points, making it solid for bass fishing year-round.
 The Merced River Arm — emanating from the high-country of Yosemite National Park — proves a popular spot, but the main body doesn’t disappoint.
 Record spotted bass of 9 lbs have been caught on Lake McClure, as well as 15 lb largemouth bass.
 In the summer of 2019, over 150,000 lbs of trout were stocked in Lake McClure including some whoppers weighing up to 18 lbs, while the average trophy-sized fish weighed in at 10 lbs and measured 24 inches long.
+Not a bad fishing report!
 To keep things sporting, six trout were specially tagged and whoever reels them in wins a $1,000 prize from Merced Irrigation District Parks & Recreation.
 Net profits, indeed!